kunalgorithm/graphql-fullstack/README.md

 # GraphQL Fullstack Web Application

-A web application complete with authentication, a graphql api, and styles.
+A monorepo web application with authentication, a graphQL api, database access, and material-ui styling.

 ## Tech stack